fez994/dentefederico/_posts/2020-4-11-Powerlifting and Machine Learning.md

 1423354 instances, 37 attributes

 Powerlifting is a pretty fragmented sport.
-Which means that there are hundreds if not thousand of different federations, each one with their own rules regarding weightclasses, equipment and drug tests.
-This is evident by taking a quick look at the unique weight classes in the data
+This means that there are hundreds if not thousands of different federations, each one with their own rules regarding weight classes, equipment and drug tests.
+This is evident by taking a quick look at the unique weight classes in the data.

 ```
 print('Number of unique weightclass: ' + str(dataset['WeightClassKg'].nunique()))